gnanadeeppallela/220-Assignments/README.md

 # System Software Assignments
-Developed the Web Application from loading the data, processing the data, and displaying the results on the web page.
+Developed the Web Applications for loading the data, processing the data, and displaying the results on the web page.

 1. Assignment 1:
 Algorithm: Support Vector Machines (SVM),